 The first time I had Vietnamese food was in 1986.
 OK, give or take a few years on either side.
 It was in the fall and it was chilly outside.
 We had to debate whether to wait, (as the line was out the door) or to find somewhere else to spend our dimes.

-Enormous baskets of salad composed of the freshest mint, cilantro and green leaf lettuce surrounded by bean sprouts and slices of seeds in, dark green jalapenos were nestled along side pickled orange carrots and white daikon.
+Enormous baskets filled with tons of fresh herbs, surrounded by bean sprouts and slices of seeds in, dark green jalapenos were nestled along side pickled orange carrots and white daikon.

 Our noses inhaled the garlic, the fish sauce, the caramelized sugar and lime juice, as we tried to not reach our hands out to grab each passing dish.